 Every customer will have different needs, but the most loyal customers are typically frequent buyers.
 Your product quality is important, but knowing they will be able to deal with salespeople with whom they feel comfortable means they’ll think of you first when the time comes.

 • They will be easier to work with

 Loyal customers that have developed friendly relationships with your organization are less likely to put up price objections, ask for discounts, or offer complaints.
 In short, they’re easier to serve and work with.

 • They result in business without having to search for new prospects

 Nurturing existing clients is far easier, and less costly than finding and acquiring new ones.
-Research from Gartner Group reveals that 80% of your company’s future revenue will come from just 20% of your existing customers.

 • They Will Sell for You

 Arguably the most valuable perk, happy customers become enthusiastic brand ambassadors.
 Customer referrals are not only the easiest and most cost effective way to gain new clients, they often carry the most weight.
 Referrals in the form of case studies and recommendations offer credibility that no other type of marketing can beat.

 Align Departments to Better Deliver Customer Service